swcarpentry/DEPRECATED-bc/novice/r/01-supp-read-write-csv.md

 > **Tip:** The default delimiter of the read.csv() function is a comma, but you can use other delimiters by supplying the 'sep' argument to the function (e.g., typing `sep = ';'` allows a semi-colon separated file to be correctly imported -see ?read.csv() for more information on this and other options for working with different file types).

-The call above will import the data, but we have not taken advantages of several handy arguments that can be helpful in loading the data in the format we want.
+The call above will import the data, but we have not taken advantage of several handy arguments that can be helpful in loading the data in the format we want.
 Let's explore some of these arguments.

 #### The header argument